MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/walkthrough-web-application-java.md

 > The Bing Ads API Version 13 preview documentation is subject to change.
 To view version 12 content, use the version selector near the table of contents at the top and left side of the page.

 # Walkthrough: Bing Ads Web Application in Java
 This example Java web application prompts for user consent via the credentials that you provide, and then gets the accounts that the authenticated user can access.

-You must first [register an application](authentication-oauth.md#registerapplication) and take note of the client ID (registered application ID), client secret (registered password), and redirection URI.
+You must first register an application and take note of the client ID (registered application ID), client secret (registered password), and redirection URI.
+For more details about registering an application and the authorization code grant flow, see [Authentication with OAuth](authentication-oauth.md).

 You'll also need your production [developer token](get-started.md#get-developer-token).
 You can create the example step by step as described below or download more examples from [GitHub](https://github.com/BingAds/BingAds-dotNet-SDK/tree/master/examples/BingAdsExamples).

 > [!NOTE]
 > This example demonstrates OAuth authentication in production.
 For information on configuring sandbox, please see [Configuring Sandbox](#sandbox) below.